Could Trump Approval By Hillary Clinton Of The Syria Strikes Have Influenced President’s Recent Job Approval?

 The Syrian offensive didn’t just turn off Trump voters, but it also had the power to gain the approval of a few enemies.

-Hillary Clinton, Chuck Schumer and Nancy Pelosi, who everyone knows are anything but allies to President Trump, all approved of Trump’s decision on Syria and made their approval known, which also worked to frustrate and anger the president’s supporters.
+Hillary Clinton, Chuck Schumer, and Nancy Pelosi, who everyone knows are anything but allies to President Trump, all approved of Trump’s decision on Syria and made their approval known, which also worked to frustrate and anger the president’s supporters.

 Chuck Schumer, Nancy Pelosi, & Hillary Clinton all endorsed Trump on the air strikes towards Syria..
 These people are sick!!